elioshk/GestureRecognitionRepo/status_update_2.md

 We've split our project into two groups, one working on training the AI for gesture recognition and one to configure the output given to us by the AI into a usable form on a windows device.
+Emily, Eli and Kyle will be in the AI group, while Ryan and Devin will focus on windows implementation.

 For the output configuration, we've identified a python library that will allow us to manipulate keypresses and mouse movement https://pypi.org/project/pynput/